diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 }
 ```

-{{< admonition type=info title="Wit Terminolgy" open=false >}}
+{{< admonition type=info title="Wit Terminology" open=false >}}
-Wit breaks entities down futher into entities and traits but for the purpose of Zoot you can consider them one and the same.
+Wit breaks entities down further into entities and traits but for the purpose of Zoot you can consider them one and the same.
 {{< /admonition >}}